 Sleep stages are traditionally measured in a lab using an electroencephalogram to detect brain activity along with other systems to monitor eye and muscle activity.
 Fitbit’s trackers can’t match this level of medical accuracy but can estimate your sleep stages every night.

 Fitbit estimates sleep stages using a combination of movement and heart-rate patterns.
 While you’re sleeping, your device tracks the beat-to-beat changes in your heart rate, known as heart rate variability (HRV), which fluctuate as you transition between light sleep, deep sleep, and REM sleep stages.

 Apple’s Activity and Workout apps look glorious, of course, but Fitbit’s appealing multi-phone app features more stats and data graphics.
 Fitbit also wins by having a rich desktop dashboard to collect and organise your activity data.

-The Ionic might measure up better against the Apple Watch when it has a much-expanded range of non-fitness apps.
-Right now its apps are very limited outside of Fitbit's impressive health and fitness functions, plus notification features.
+The Versa and Ionic might measure up better against the Apple Watch when they have a much-expanded range of non-fitness apps.
+Right now its apps are very limited outside of Fitbit's impressive health and fitness functions, plus notification features - but more are being released, and there are over 500 to download.
 If you want a large range of non-health apps then the Watch or an Android equivalent will suit you better than a Fitbit, although they do feature Caller ID, text message and calendar alerts on screen.

-Wearing both Watch and Ionic we found that the most used Apple Watch apps were Notifications, which are ably handled by the Ionic too - and in a less graphic way by the less-high-end Fitbits too.
+Wearing both Watch and Versa or Ionic we found that the most used Apple Watch apps were Notifications, which are ably handled by the Fitbit smartwatches too - and in a less graphic way by the less smart Fitbit trackers too.
 If the Apple Watch has a "killer app" it's probably Activity - so the Fitbits compete very favourably for the most-used daily apps despite offering fewer third-party apps.

 Continues on the next page.